alcapitan/atui/README.md

 ATUI is an open-source project that invites collaboration.
 You can help in the development of the project even without coding !
 So you can test ATUI, report bugs, give your opinions and ideas for improvement, and more...
-Before contributing, please read <a href="https://alcapitan.github.io/atui/CONTRIBUTING.md">CONTRIBUTING.md</a>.
+Before contributing, please read [CONTRIBUTING.md](https://alcapitan.github.io/atui/CONTRIBUTING.md).
-All your reports must be done in <a href="https://github.com/alcapitan/atui/issues">Issues on GitHub</a>.
+All your reports must be done in [Issues on GitHub](https://github.com/alcapitan/atui/issues).
 The road map is also in the Issues page.

 ## What is this project in a nutshell ?